teamrocket77/SecurityCLITool/README.md

 # SecurityCLITool
 Description of how I use the Security CLI Tool
+The security tools docs are mentioned here [Documentation](https://ss64.com/osx/security.html) The tool is native as far as I understand to MacOs

 ## To make a new Keychain
     security create-keychain <keychain_name>.<extension>`